Prop. FF on track to pass, clearing way for new school meals program funded by cutting tax breaks for the wealthy

 Colorado public school students will have access to free school meals after voters approved Proposition FF on Tuesday, slashing tax breaks for households that earn more than $300,000 in federal adjusted gross income starting in tax year 2023 to help pay for a new school meals program.

-The measure was appearing like it would pass 55% to 45%, according to incomplete returns.
+The measure was headed toward passage at 55% approval to 45%, according to incomplete returns.

 The success of the measure means that all kids in public schools, no matter their family’s income, will be able to eat free school breakfasts and lunches, reflecting the critical role schools play in helping students facing food insecurity.
 The state’s new school meals program — the Healthy School Meals for All program — will take the place of a federal initiative that provided free meals to all kids through the first two years of the pandemic.